rasathus/yi-hack/README.md

 To configure the wifi network to use, copy **test/config/wpa_supplicant.conf.example** to **test/config/wpa_supplicant.conf** and edit it.

 To configure your IP address, copy **test/config/yi-hack.cfg.example** to **test/config/yi-hack.cfg** and set the values, or set DHCP to 'yes'.

+You will need to setup your nginx proxy using the example config provided.
+This transparently proxies traffic between the camera and dropbox, transparently upgrading the insecure connection to a TLS connection.

 Start the camera
 ----------------